 With the popularity of board games, it certainly seems like there should be a way to cash in and make money, especially online.
 So, what about selling board games?
 Is there money to be had there?

 There are actually three completely different ways that you can make money selling board games online.
-Both approaches can be effective, to some degree, but might not be a good choice for everyone.
+The approaches can all be effective, to some degree, but might not be a good choice for everyone.

 Creating and Selling Your Own Game